joshygarcia/Game-Guesser/README.md

 # guess-the-game
- A game in which th eplayer has to guess the name of the videogame from its the cover art
+ A game in which the player has to guess the name of the videogame from its the cover art